vivekkairi/run-gemini-cli/README.md

 | `APP_ID`                    | GitHub App ID for custom authentication.               | Variable | No       | Using a custom GitHub App |

-To add an environment variable:
+To add a repository variable:
 1) Go to your repository's **Settings > Secrets and variables > Actions > New variable**.
 2) Enter the variable name and value.
 3) Save.

-For organization-wide or environment-specific variables, refer to the [GitHub documentation on variables][variables].
+For details about repository variables, refer to the [GitHub documentation on variables][variables].

 ### Secrets